Bel’s Journal, Desnus 6, 4722

 We heard a young child’s giddy laughter from somewhere in the room.
 While we searched for its source, the voice said, “You didn’t die!”

 I couldn’t see where it was coming from, so I just answered to the air.
 “We didn’t.
-Others that came before us cleared the way, and so we lived where they died.”
+Others that came before us cleared the way, and so we lived where they fell.”

 “They sure did,” it answered.